 - Professional Development Diploma in Canine Behavior Analysis and Counseling through the American College of Applied Science

 - Veterinary Technician Specialist with Specialty in Behavior (VTS-Behavior)

 - Victoria Stilwell Academy Graduate

-Trainers without credentials can be excellent at their job as well.
-Just ask for their views on LIMA or Positive Reinforcement, or if they ever recommend shock, pinch, or choke collars, and you’ll have your answer right quick.
+Trainers without credentials can be excellent at their jobs as well.
+Just ask them for their views about Positive Reinforcement and what kinds of tools and methods they recommend.
+If they say they are balanced trainers, or they use shock, pinch, or choke collars, they are unacceptable.

 How We Can Help

 If you are in the Sanford or Southern Pines areas of North Carolina, we can help!
 Dr. Meghan has been treating animal behavior problems for over 10 years.
 Her credentials include: